Our plan to follow up on our Black Lives Matter statement

-As we promised in the statement that has been on our website from 9th-30th June, we have reflected on our organisation, ourselves and our work.
+As we promised in the statement published on our website from 9th-30th June 2020, we have reflected on our organisation, ourselves and our work.
 We re-commit ourselves to challenge and fight against all forms of structural and institutional racism and discrimination, and to work in and through our projects for the dignity, safety, liberty, and self-determination for people who experience discrimination, inequality and intersecting inequalities, particularly Black, Asian, Indigenous, Deaf and disabled people, women and girls, trans and Queer people.
 Here is our action plan.

 - Acknowledge our weaknesses.